artificiallama/TeslaSenti/README.md

 ## Introduction

 Stock trading can be a lucrative profession if a trader can predict whether a particular stock will increase or decrease in price.
 Based on this prediction the trader buys or sells the stock of a particular company.
-Buying and selling is also known as going long and going short respectively.
+Buying (borrowing) stock in anticipation of price going up (down) is also known as going long (short).
 The stock price of any company is influenced by several factors.
 Modeling and predicting the stock price using all the relevant factors is / has been an active area of research.

 One of the important factors is the public sentiment about the particular stock.
 It has been found that the stock market is heavily influenced by news/social media sentiment on short timescales (hours to days)  [[1]](#1).
 The news/social media includes blog, twitter [[2]](#2), comments made on news article, opinions expressed in polls, likes/dislikes/number of views of youtube videos etc. Stock traders are increasingly dependent on Machine Learning and AI to get insights into sentiments about the stock in near real time.